lewishowles/components/src/components/form/form-textarea/form-textarea.md

 _Note that a label is always required, even if a label is not shown to the user, as it will be critical for screen readers.
 This component will show an error if no label is provided._

+### `introduction`

+Any additional text to introduce this textarea, which appears between the label and the input.

 ### `error`

 Any error text to display below the textarea.